jamesthekee/password-manager/README.md

 HOW TO USE

-1. You run the server on a computer
+1. You run the server/server.py on a computer
 2. Write down the ip address it is hosted at
 3. Insert the IP address in the client at line 421
-4. Launch client and use however bloody ever
+4. Run client/client.py and use however bloody ever

 HOW IT WORKS
 All communication is currently encrypted and is sent in plaintext.